 Once a need has been identified, we seek to identify the most appropriate support to enable that child to make or exceed expected progress as quickly as possible.
 Information about concerns and the need for support are shared with parents/carers via the class teacher and/or Inclusion Leader and a plan is agreed.
+This individual Send Support Arrangements Plan will detail what support is being provided, what outcomes are expected, who will provide it and for how long.

-Our whole school provision map (available on our website) shows examples of the range of provisions and interventions that are available in our school.
+Our whole academy provision map (available on our website) shows examples of the range of provisions and interventions that are available in our school.
 This is used to help us identify which provisions are most beneficial for which children.
 Provisions may include individual timetables, task boards, specific writing tools, additional time to complete tasks etc. All of the intervention programmes that we use are tried and tested and are known to support children to make increased progress.
-Interventions currently being used successfully within the academy include the Early Literacy Support, Lexia and First Class Maths interventions.
+Interventions currently being used successfully within the academy include Talk Boost, Lexia, and First Class Maths interventions.

 We carefully monitor the progress of all children in the school receiving additional support throughout the intervention to ensure it is having the expected impact.
 If this is not the case, it is stopped and alternative support is established.
+Regular reports about the progress and attainment of children on the academy SEND register and those who have taken part in interventions are provided by the Inclusion Leader to the Governing Body.